Maxshrike/Coursera_Getting_and_Cleaning_Data/codebook.md

 * test/y_test.txt: Test activity Id Labels
 * test/subject_train.txt: Each row identifies the subject who performed the activity.
 The range is from 1 to 30.

+Note: All measurements are floating point numbers in the range (-1, 1).

 ##Script Function Description
 The run_analysis.R script has the following requirements to perform transformation on UCI HAR Dataset.